flashwing-04/showtime-website-project-archive/content/ws20/bachelor/b5-MeshHeadz/process.md

 {{<section title="Improvements">}}
-In order to build a user friendly app we performed multiple **usability tests**.
+In order to build a user friendly app, we performed multiple **usability tests**.
 The resulting feedback was then incorporated into the development process to constantly improve our prototypes.
 {{</section>}}